 Like many LOA practitioners, you may be struggling to find that pot of gold at the end of the rainbow.
 Or maybe you’ve yet to achieve that beautiful life that you’ve been told to imagine for yourself over and over.

 If you’ve ever felt frustrated because your dream house hasn’t materialized or your bank account isn’t as big as you hoped it would be by now, then this article is for you.

 If you’ve been trying to implement ‘The Secret’, but have yet to make it work for you, then keep reading.

 Before we press on, here’s a quick disclaimer on LOA.
 We believe LOA is certainly a noteworthy success concept, and it does have it’s merits and valid nuggets of truth.

-And if since we aim to be completely honest with you, always, we secretly believe (pun intended) people can and do benefit from it.
-So, we are not writing off the philosophy of the secret entirely, we just believe there is more to the secret.
+And since we aim to be completely honest with you, always, we secretly believe people can benefit from it.
+So, we’re not writing off the philosophy of the secret entirely, we just believe there is more to the secret.
 A secret of the secret if you will.

 The Real Secret to Success

 So what is the real secret to success?